aws-samples/aws-modernization-with-baffle/content/3_ModuleThree/dynamic_rbac_setup.md

 13. In Datatype enter the data type.
 In this example, enter “varchar(50)”
 14. Click the box that says Add to selected columns and note the definition of this column appears in the right pane.
 15. In the bottom right, click Create.
 You will be returned to the Data Sources list
-16. Repeat steps b to o exactly with two exceptions.
-In step c, name this data source “ssn” and in step l, name the column “ssn”
+16. Repeat these steps with two exceptions name this data source “ssn”, name the column “ssn”
 17. At this point, “ccn” and “ssn” datasources should be defined: